What are Contingent Assets and Contingent Liabilities?

 In other words, a contingent liability is a potential obligation to pay certain sums contingent on future circumstances.
 Contingent liabilities are obligations that an entity may or may not incur based on the outcome of a future event.

 A corporation has specified duties that must be met, but the likelihood of payment is limited.
 The nature and extent of contingent liabilities are described in the balance sheet footnote.
+These liabilities are only documented in a company’s books and reflected on its balance sheet if they are both likely and reasonably determinable.

 Examples of contingent liabilities include pending litigation, bank guarantees, etc. Suppose a former employee issues a claim against a corporation for $500,000 for discrimination.
 If the company is found guilty, it will have a liability.
 Nonetheless, if the firm is found not guilty, it will have no actual liability.
 This type of obligation is known as contingent liability.